Add and manage TLS/SSL certificates in Azure App Service

 Map the domain where you want the certificate to App Service.
 For information, see Tutorial: Map an existing custom DNS name to Azure App Service.

 For a root domain (like contoso.com), make sure your app doesn't have any IP restrictions configured.
-Both certificate creation and its periodic renewal for a root domain depends on your app being reachable from the internet.
+Both certificate creation and its periodic renewal for a root domain depend on your app being reachable from the internet.

 Private certificate requirements